 The Match Girl and the Heiress probes the inner lives of these two extraordinary women against the panoramic backdrop of shop-floor labor politics, global capitalism, counterculture spirituality, and pacifist feminism to expose the wounds of poverty and neglect that Christian love could never heal.

-Seth Koven teaches history at Rutgers University.
-He is the author of Slumming: Sexual and Social Politics in Victorian London (Princeton) and the coeditor of Mothers of a New World: Maternalist Politics and the Origins of Welfare States.
+Seth Koven is professor of history at Rutgers University, New Brunswick.
+He is the author of Slumming: Sexual and Social Politics in Victorian London (Princeton).

 - Winner of the 2015 Stansky Prize, North American Conference on British Studies

 - Winner of the 2015 NAVSA Best book of the Year Award, North American Victorian Studies Association

 - One of HistoryBuff.com’s 10 Can’t-Miss History Books of 2015

 For hardcover/paperback orders in United States, Canada, Latin America, Asia, and Australia

 For hardcover/paperback orders in Europe, Africa, the Middle East, India, and Pakistan